Image Quality

 8 min read

-People call everything they dislike AI slop, but the label gets more useful when you look at what causes it.
-Most of the time the problem is not the existence of AI.
+People call everything they dislike generic output, but the label gets more useful when you look at what causes it.
+Most of the time the problem is not the existence of the model.
 The problem is a workflow that rewards speed over taste, specificity, and continuity.

 If you want better output, you need stronger reference logic, tighter approvals, and a clearer definition of what the work is supposed to feel like before the model starts improvising.